Download Triple Entente Worksheets

 Our worksheet bundle includes a fact file and printable worksheets and student activities.
 Perfect for both the classroom and homeschooling!

 Key Facts And Information

-- Throughout the war, Italy deserted its alliance with Germany and the Austro-Hungarian Empire in order to join the Entente with the UK, France and Russia.
+- Before the outbreak of WWI, European countries were stipulating pacts and agreements, one of which was the Triple Entente.
+The Triple Entente was a pact between the British Empire, France, and Russia.
+Throughout the war, Italy deserted its alliance with Germany and the Austro-Hungarian Empire in order to join the Entente with the UK, France, and Russia.

 General Historical Background